-To learn how to give more convincing arguments in publications or debates and be able to identify inconsistencies in scientific reasoning.
+To learn how to give more convincing arguments in publications or debates and be able to identify flaws in scientific reasoning.

-Sound critical thinking ensures both rigour and integrity in applying the scientific method, yet surprisingly few scientists explicitly learn the basic concepts that underpin such thought.
+Sound critical thinking ensures both rigour and integrity in science, yet surprisingly few scientists explicitly learn the basic concepts that underpin sound thinking.
 In this course you will learn concepts of logic and critical thinking that will help you develop stronger arguments, clearer hypotheses and solid evidence to support your scientific publications and discussions.

 The course consists of several sessions.
 You should be able to attend all of them.